splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

 JSON payload
 ---------------

-Send AWS Cloudwatch alarm sent to the AWS Cloudwatch endpoint.
+Send AWS Cloudwatch alarms to the AWS Cloudwatch endpoint.
 Use this JSON payload.

 Example JSON payload: